Electrical & Electronics — Liberia

 Certification Introduction

-For electronic and electrical products to enter and sell in the Liberian local market, they must meet mandatory conformity certification requirements.
-The scheme is regulated by the Liberia Standards Board (LSB), and the core market access system is the LSB mandatory product certification program, which covers most electronic and electrical categories including household appliances, consumer electronics, industrial electrical equipment, photovoltaic equipment, etc. It is a necessary prerequisite for customs clearance and legal sales, and some batches of goods are also required to complete statutory pre-shipment inspection.
+Electronic and electrical products entering the Liberian market for sale must meet mandatory conformity certification requirements, supervised by the Liberia Standards Bureau (LSB).
+The core market access system is the LSB Mandatory Product Certification Scheme, covering most electronic and electrical categories including household appliances, consumer electronics, industrial electrical equipment, photovoltaic equipment and more.
+It is a prerequisite for customs clearance and legal sales, and some batches of goods are also required to complete statutory pre-shipment inspection.

 Laws and Regulations

-The regulation follows the mandatory product conformity assessment regulatory framework issued by the Liberia Standards Board.
-As a member state of the Economic Community of West African States (ECOWAS), Liberia provides regional quality mutual recognition facilitation for products that comply with ISO/IEC system certification.
-Customs requires all imported products to provide a certificate of origin issued by an authoritative institution of the exporting country.
-Specific regulatory provisions shall be subject to the latest official announcements from the Liberia Standards Board and customs.
+Comply with the mandatory product conformity assessment regulatory framework issued by the Liberia Standards Bureau.
+As a member state of the Economic Community of West African States (ECOWAS), Liberia offers regional quality mutual recognition facilitation for products that comply with ISO/IEC system certification.
+Customs requires all imported products to provide a certificate of origin issued by an authoritative authority of the exporting country, and specific regulatory provisions shall be subject to the latest official announcements from the Liberia Standards Bureau and customs.

 Technical Requirements

-- Photovoltaic-related products shall comply with IEC 62109 standard; plugs and sockets follow Liberia's LST 805 series electrical specifications, and USB Type-C has been included in the pilot mandatory control scope since 2024.
+Photovoltaic-related products must comply with IEC 62109, plugs and sockets follow the Liberian LST 805 series electrical specifications, and USB Type-C has been piloted into the mandatory control scope since 2024.

 Certification Process